TheLanceLord/randomarchive/README.md

 todo

 # Thanks
-@CoreyMSchafer for a killer flask tutorial youtube series that served as the base of the site. https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH
+@CoreyMSchafer for a killer flask tutorial youtube series that served as the base for randomarchive. https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH

 @prettyprinted for the tutorial on using Flask-MySQLDB. https://www.youtube.com/watch?v=51F_frStZCQ